Home / Study with us / Atmospheric Measurement & Modelling Summer School

 Take note, the Atmospheric Measurement & Modelling Summer School isn’t just for practical scientists.
 Anyone who works with observational data will benefit from a better understanding of how data is collected.

 We encourage applications from PhD students, early career researchers, and anyone with an interest in measurement-based fieldwork.
 We aim to provide Summer School places for as many applicants as possible.
-Should we be oversubscribed we will be using voluntary Equality Diversity and Inclusion data to ensure a broad representation of students.
+Should we be oversubscribed we allocate places based on your statement of interest within the application form.
 On this course you will take part in both outdoor practical measurement activities and computer modelling activities.
 We are committed to making the course inclusive and accessible to all potential participants and we would encourage anyone with an interest in practical fieldwork and modelling to apply.
 We aim to provide reasonable adjustments, for example to the physical environment or activity design, to enable full engagement with the planned activities through effective consultation.
 If you want to request adjustments, or flexibility with the course schedule, have any questions or need support with your application please contact training@ncas.ac.uk

 How to apply